 - Brussel sprouts

-How to Put Together Your Indoor Vegetable Garden
+How To Put Together Your Indoor Vegetable Garden

 To do so, determine the necessary conditions for the growth of the vegetables, gather your growing supplies, prepare the potting mix, and plant your vegetables.

 Indoor Vegetable Gardening Growing Supplies

-When planning your indoor garden, consider the growth factors you will need for best results including light, temperature, humidity, air circulation, growing medium, and growing containers.
+When planning your indoor garden, consider the growth factors you will need for the best results including light, temperature, humidity, air circulation, growing medium, and growing containers.

-Lighting and Temperature
+Lighting And Temperature

 Lighting and temperature requirements for most vegetables can be categorized as follows: